VIRTUES are the basis of genuine happiness…the elements of the human spirit…the truest expression of our souls.

 I look forward to each gathering as a chance to bring my focus back to my behavior and how I can work on improving my relationships with others.
 The virtues I’ve been working on have changed over the years and the supportive environment of the group has allowed me to gain insights into what I can do to effect positive changes within myself.
 Kim K.

-A neighbor women’s group has been formed in the Thistle Creek neighborhood.
-They follow a modified version of this format.
-We will assist you in getting your own neighborhood group started.
+Before the pandemic a neighbor women’s group had been formed in the Thistle Creek neighborhood.
+They used a modified version of this format.
+All the participants expressed their delight in coming together in such a meaningful way.
+We will gladly assist you in getting your own neighborhood group started.

 If interested please email us at VitalizingOurVirtues@gmail.com .